by John David Emmett

 The creation of something new is not accomplished by the intellect but by the play instinct." -- Carl Jung

-If you would like to get started building a solid foundation of Brazilian Jiu Jitsu in a creative, playful way, you can start for only $15 for your first week.
+If you would like to get started building a solid foundation of Brazilian Jiu Jitsu in a creative, playful way, you can start with one week free.
 Classes start Sept.
-3, 2018.
+10, 2018.

 John David Emmett is a black belt in Brazilian Jiu Jitsu with an interest in movement and the Feldenkrais method.
 He teaches at Zenyo Jiu Jitsu in Baltimore.